wbrandenburger/MTPIA/README.md

   - Random cropping, rotating 90 degrees and flipping of DSM's
   - Random cropping, rotating and flipping of IR-images
   - Add color and noise
+  - Random crops from original tiles (not implemented)

 ### Evaluation